TV-Rename/Website/_manual/options/preferences-files-folders.md

 _Ignore "sample" videos_ and _Make all filenames lower case_ tick boxes need no further explanation.

+The _Use name of Library Folder..._ option extends the search for a show name to include the containing library folder name, negating the need for the show name to be present in the filename.

 The _**Subtitles**_ section is used to tell TV&nbsp;Rename how to handle subtitle files in your collection.

 The Retain Language Specific Subtitles tick box (when ticked) tells TV&nbsp;Rename to retain subtitle files containing two or three letter language codes.
 For example: -